termux/termux-packages/docs/BUILD.md

 8. If extra configuration or make arguments are needed, specify in `build.sh` as shown in sample package.

-9. If there are subpackages, include them in `subpackage.sh`.

-10. (optional but appreciated) Test the package by yourself.
+9. (optional but appreciated) Test the package by yourself.

 ## Common Porting Problems